 Data Privacy Notice

-This privacy statement applies to our website at www.amillionads.com, our service at studio.amillionads.com and our dynamic creative ad serving platform owned and operated by A Million Ads Ltd. We provide dynamic creative and personalisation for digital audio advertising and our customers use our products to create and deliver relevant and context aware audio advertising.
+This privacy statement applies to our website at www.amillionads.com, our service at studio.amillionads.com and our dynamic creative platform owned and operated by A Million Ads Ltd. We provide dynamic creative and personalisation for digital audio and video advertising and our customers use our products to create and deliver relevant and context aware audio and video advertising.

-This privacy statement describes how A Million Ads Ltd (‘A Million Ads’, ‘We’, ‘Us’ or ‘Our’) collects and uses the personal information you provide on our web sites at www.amillionads.com or studio.amillionads.com (the “Sites”) and our A Million Ads Service (the “Service”).
+This privacy statement describes how A Million Ads Ltd (‘A Million Ads’, ‘We’, ‘Us’ or ‘Our’) collects and uses the personal information you provide on our web sites at www.amillionads.com or studio.amillionads.com (the “Sites”) and the personal information that we collect through our A Million Ads Service (the “Service”).
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 By visiting our Sites and using our Service you are accepting and consenting to the practices described in this policy.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is A Million Ads Ltd. at 136 High Holborn, London, WC1V 6PX and our Data Protection Officer is Steve Dunlop who can be contacted by email at firstname.lastname@example.org.
+For the purpose of the Data Protection Act 2018 (the Act), and the General Data Protection Regulation 2016/679 (the GDPR), the data controller is A Million Ads Ltd. at 101 New Cavendish Street, London, W1W 6XH and our Data Protection Officer is Steve Dunlop who can be contacted by email at email@example.com.

 1. Information We May Collect About You

-Information you give us.
+Information you give us as a customer of our services (“Customer Data”).
 You may give us information about you by filling in forms on our Sites or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you contact us through our Sites, become a customer of our Service, brief us on a campaign or submit a support ticket or otherwise report a problem with our Sites.
 The information you give us may include your name, address, e-mail address and phone number, company you work for and job position, along with details pertaining to the reason you are communicating with us.

-Information we collect about you.
+Information we collect about you when you visit our Site (“Website Data”).
 Each time you visit our Site, we will typically collect the following usage information:

 - details of visits to our Sites (which enable our Sites to remember information about you and your preferences) and use of our Sites.
 This may include information about your visit, including the full URL, clicks through to and from our Sites (including date and time), pages you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page, and any data you input into forms on the Sites.